T5mpler/Vs-Dave-Source-Code-Archive/README.md

 # About

-This is an archive of all the source code for every public Vs Dave & Bambi version (Not including 3.0d, an april fools build).
+This is an archive of all the source code for every public Vs. Dave & Bambi version.

-This includes major updates, minor updates, and patch/hotfix updats.
+This includes:
+-  Major updates (1.0, 2.0, 3.0, etc.)
+-  Minor updates (0.x),
+-  Patch/hotfix updats (Patch = 0.0.x).

 The id at the right of the folders are the commit ids from the repository.

 # NOT INCLUDED VERSIONS